 This course has been reviewed and is not current with the National Preparedness System.
-This course will remain available until March 31, 2014, and will then be removed from the Independent Study Program.
+This course will remain available for completion until it is revised or until a determination is made to archive it.

 The National Response Framework (NRF) presents the guiding principles that enable all response partners to prepare for and provide a unified national response to disasters and emergencies – from the smallest incident to the largest catastrophe.
 As part of the NRF, Emergency Support Functions (ESFs) are primary mechanisms at the operational level used to organize and provide assistance.
 This series of courses is designed to overview each of the 14 ESFs.
 This course provides an introduction to Emergency Support Function (ESF) #8 – Public Health and Medical Services.
 Support.